|Kingsley Liu||National President||

 John K Arthur, Executive Committee Member

-John is keen to promote cultural, ethnic and gender diversity in the legal profession and in Australian society as a whole, and to strengthen Australia’s engagement with Asia and the region, in business, in the law, culturally and societally and to build a deeper awareness of the region, its people, languages, and cultures.
+John is keen to promote cultural, ethnic and gender diversity in the legal profession and in Australian society as a whole, to strengthen Australia’s engagement with Asia and the region, in business, in the law, culturally and societally and to build a deeper awareness of the region, its people, languages, and cultures.

 Aruna Colombathantri, Executive Committee Member